Damarious Randall: Professional career

+Pre-draft

 On December 14, 2014, it was announced that Randall accepted his invitation to play in the 2015 Senior Bowl.
-On January 24, 2015, Randall played in the Reese's Senior Bowl and recorded a tackle and a pass breakup as part of Arizona Cardinals' head coach Ken Whisenhunt's North team that defeated the South 34-13.
+On January 24, 2015, Randall played in the Reese's Senior Bowl and recorded a tackle and a pass breakup as part of Arizona Cardinals head coach Ken Whisenhunt's North team that defeated the South 34–13.
 Randall was one of 54 defensive backs that attended the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished eighth among defensive backs in the vertical jump and tenth among his position group in the 40-yard dash and three-cone drill.
 On March 6, 2015, Randall attended Arizona State's pro day, along with Jaelen Strong, Marcus Hardison, Jamil Douglas, Taylor Kelly, and eight other prospects.
 He chose to stand on his combine numbers and only ran positional drills for scouts and team representatives from all 32 NFL teams.

 During the draft process, Randall attended private visits and workouts with 11 NFL teams, including the New England Patriots, Seattle Seahawks, Philadelphia Eagles, New York Giants, Dallas Cowboys, Carolina Panthers, and Cleveland Browns.
 At the conclusion of the pre-draft process, Randall was projected to be a late first round or second round pick by NFL draft experts and analysts.
 He was ranked the top safety prospect in the draft by NFL analyst Mike Mayock, was ranked the top free safety in the draft by NFLDraftScout.com, was ranked the second best safety by NFL analyst Charles Davis, and was ranked the seventh best safety by Sports Illustrated.